The Value of Efficiency: Renewable Ramp Challenge

 Efficiency Vermont analyzed the costs and fuel use resulting from the deployment of an electric public-transit vehicle to determine the impact of this technology in Vermont.
 Efficiency Vermont worked with a transit-vehicle manufacturer to deploy an electric model through a local transit authority for seven weeks.
 Data was collected on operating costs, electricity use, fossil fuel displacement, energy efficiency gains (expressed in Btu) and cost savings.

-Non-energy benefits of Efficiency Vermont's Home Performance with ENERGY STAR program
+The Benefits of Home Performance w/ ENERGY STAR

 Anecdotal evidence suggested that many participants in energy efficiency programs value the non-energy benefits more than the energy savings associated with their efficiency retrofits.
 These benefits can include greater comfort, safety, noise reduction, and healthcare savings.
 Currently, Efficiency Vermont’s program cost-effectiveness calculation does not count some non-energy benefits because these benefits are difficult to quantify and monetize.